History of geomagnetism: William Gilbert

 In the late 1590s Henry Briggs, a professor of geometry at Gresham College in London, had published a table of magnetic inclination with latitude for the earth.
 It agreed well with the inclinations that Gilbert measured around the circumference of his terrella.
 Gilbert deduced that the Earth's magnetic field is equivalent to that of a uniformly magnetized sphere, magnetized parallel to the axis of rotation (in modern terms, a geocentric axial dipole).
 However, he was aware that declinations were not consistent with this model.
 Based on the declinations that were known at the time, he proposed that the continents, because of their raised topography, formed centers of attraction that made compass needles deviate.
 He even demonstrated this effect by gouging out some topography on his terella and measuring the effect on declinations.
 A Jesuit monk, Niccolò Cabeo, later took a leaf from Gilbert's book and showed that, if the topography was on the correct scale for the Earth, the differences between the highs and lows would only be about one tenth of a millimeter.
 Therefore, the continents could not noticeably affect the declination.

 The sixth book of de Magnete was devoted to cosmology.
 He dismissed the prevailing Ptolemaic model of the universe, in which the planets and stars are organized in a series of concentric shells rotating about the Earth, on the grounds that the speeds involved would be absurdly large ("there cannot be diurnal motion of infinity").
 Instead, the Earth was rotating about its own axis.
 In place of the concentric shells, he proposed that the heavenly bodies interacted with each other and Earth through magnetic forces.
-Magnetism maintained the Earths position and made it rotate, while the magnetic attraction of the Moon drove the tides.
+Magnetism maintained the Earth's position and made it rotate, while the magnetic attraction of the Moon drove the tides.
 Some obscure reasoning led to the peculiar conclusion that a terella, if freely suspended, would orient itself in the same direction as the Earth and rotate daily.
 Both Kepler and Galileo would adopt Gilbert's idea of magnetic attraction between heavenly bodies, but Newton's law of universal gravitation would render it obsolete.